DormantLogician/equal-language-concept/doc/Structure.md

 Defines a category that represents more than one possible structure.
 Unions define an exclusive-or (XOR) relationship between union members.

+Unions may be tagged in order to enable representation of more complex structures by using conditions - for example:

+((('T)'A V 'B) O (('U: 'T)'C V 'D))

+In this example, 'C' may only be active member of its union if 'A' is active member of its union.
+Tags may also be anonymous in cases where they are not used, like so:

+((('T)'A V 'B) O ((': 'T)'C V 'D))

 #### 1.4 Sequence
     'A O 'B O 'C
     'A O,